-Stats show that guests decide if they are going to return in the first eight minutes.
-Ministries that see guests return will work hard to ensure those eight minutes are great for families.
+Stats show that church visitors decide in the first eight minutes if they’ll return.
+Ministries must work hard to ensure those eight minutes are great for families

-Children’s ministries that grow in 2018 will get kids and families excited about bringing guests to church with them.
-Without new people coming into the church, there is no growth.
+Without new people coming into the church, no growth occurs.
 Which ministries will have guests come?
-It will be the ministries that create a culture of invest and invite among their attenders.
-They do this by emphasizing it, providing invite tools and telling the stories of people who have brought friends to church.
+Those that create a culture of investment and invitation among attendees.
+They provide invite tools and tell the stories of people who bring friends to church.

-Ministries that grow will have a check-in/check-out process that is followed, volunteer or even uniformed officers in their hallways, a clear process for on-boarding new volunteers and guidelines in place such as volunteers never being alone with a child, locking classroom doors once service starts, etc.
+Ministries that grow will have a check-in/check-out process that’s followed.
+They’ll have volunteer or even uniformed officers in hallways.
+Plus, they need a clear process for on-boarding new volunteers.
+Guidelines must be in place; for example, volunteers can’t be alone with a child, classroom doors must be secured once the service starts, etc.

-You can get great tips and teaching for keeping your ministry safe at the upcoming webinar—Safety and Security in Children’s Ministry.
-Top experts, including a former Secret Service Agent who guarded the President, will be sharing.
-You can get more info at this link.
+Find great advice for keeping your ministry safe at the Safety and Security in Children’s Ministry webinar.
+Hear from top experts, including a former Secret Service agent who guarded the president.
+Find more info at this link.

 6. A children’s ministry that grows has good volunteer-to-child ratios.